Core Service Functionality

 - 2-4 weeks prior to term start:

-- If necessary, instructor requests meetings with ITS staff to discuss any non-standard requirements, and/or to assist TAs with nbgrader/formgrader setup
+- If necessary, instructor requests meetings with ITS staff to discuss any non-standard requirements (such as custom containers) and/or to assist TAs with nbgrader/formgrader setup

 - Early access granted for instructors/TAs to dsmlp-login.ucsd.edu and/or https://datahub.ucsd.edu.
 Student-test accounts available by request.